'Higher Education Is Too Important to Surrender': President Pano Kanelos in New York

 Another guest asked simply: What went wrong at other universities?
 Why the need to build anew?

-“One thing that I think went wrong both in universities and in the culture at large—that is the rise in universities of what we can call ‘critical theory,’” President Kanelos answered.
+“One thing that I think went wrong both in universities and in the culture at large—that is the rise in universities of what we can call ‘critical theory,’” Kanelos answered.

 “At the heart of critical theory is a very simple mistake,” he said.
 “That is the assumption that all human relationships are relationships of power.
 That every human relationship is about domination and submission, and the whole history of civilization is a struggle between those who dominate and those who submit.”

-“That’s simply not true,” President Kanelos said.
+“That’s simply not true,” Kanelos said.
 “Of course power is important.
 Sometimes relations are ones of domination and submission, power and powerlessness.
 But sometimes two people have a relationship that is mutually beneficial.
 Sometimes two people have relationships that are mutually destructive.
 And in some relationships, we have this amazing phenomenon called human sacrifice.”

 “A very narrow view of what it means to be a human being has become a central feature of most academic disciplines and departments,” he said.
 “And that has led to a lot of the problems we have today.”